 Scan receipts and invoices

-Gather documentation of payment associated with the work done to bring your Shared Space up to code like receipts or invoices.
+Gather documentation of payment associated with the work done to bring your Shared Space into compliance like receipts or invoices.
 Scan or take pictures of them.
-You will upload your receipts with your grant application.
+You will share these materials with us.

 Complete and sign a W9